tony2tones/ramp-weather/README.md

 &nbsp;

->I have managed to fix my jest issue and is now runnig via the command line, however this project is unfortunately not running via webpack, as a work around the project will run using ng serve as oppose to using webpack.
+>I have managed to fix the jest issue and is now runnig via the command line, however this project is unfortunately not running via webpack, as a work around the project will run using ng serve as oppose to using webpack.

 &nbsp;